Fairfield County Thrives Podcast Episode 12

 We must address the structural and cultural issues that contribute to disparities, particularly for Fairfield County’s immigrant population.
 By focusing on improving wellbeing, building capacity, and positioning immigrants to achieve success, we can help to close the opportunity gap.

-The Community Foundation is proud to announce the inaugural grant cycle for the new Immigrant Success Fund.
-We are referring to ISF’s first grant cycle as “responsive grants.”
-The ISF responsive grant cycle will be open for applications on/around July 1, 2020, and will focus on three categories of grants: (1) critical needs; (2) capacity building; and (3) collaborative action plans.
+The Community Foundation is proud to announce the Spring 2021 grant cycle for the Immigrant Success Fund (ISF).
+The ISF Spring 2021 grant cycle will be open for applications on/around January 15, 2021, and will focus on the following category of grants: (1) housing stability; (2) health care including mental health and dental care; (3) job and skills training; and (4) affordable child care.

 What we do